Cocaine dependence: Epidemiology

-In the United States, cocaine use overdose deaths have been on the rise and in 2019, the CDC reported over 16,000 deaths from cocaine overdose.
+In the United States, cocaine overdose deaths have been on the rise and in 2019, the CDC reported over 16,000 deaths from cocaine overdose.

 Risk

 A study consisting of 1,081 U.S. residents who had first used cocaine within the previous 24 months was conducted.
 It was found that the risk of becoming dependent on cocaine within two years of first use was 5–6%.
 The risk of becoming dependent within 10 years of first use increased to 15–16%.
 These were the aggregate rates for all types of use considered, such as smoking, snorting, and injecting.
 Among recent-onset users individual rates of dependency were higher for smoking (3.4 times) and much higher for injecting.
 Women were 3.3 times more likely to become dependent, compared with men.
 Users who started at ages 12 or 13 were four times as likely to become dependent compared to those who started between ages 18 and 20.

 However, a study of non-deviant users in Amsterdam found a "relative absence of destructive and compulsive use patterns over a ten year period" and concluded that cocaine users can and do exercise control.
 "Our respondents applied two basic types of controls to themselves: 1) restricting use to certain situations and to emotional states in which cocaine's effects would be most positive, and 2) limiting mode of ingestion to snorting of modest amounts of cocaine, staying below 2.5 grams a week for some, and below 0.5 grams a week for most.
 Nevertheless, those whose use level exceeded 2.5 grams a week all returned to lower levels".